 Not so long ago, plain-text log management was a widespread, grueling, and lengthy process.
 Plain-text data isn’t without its uses—in fact, under certain circumstances, it can be of great value—but it can’t replace a sophisticated log management solution when it comes to complex analysis and gaining advanced insight into infrastructure.
 If you want to optimize your code quality, then you’ll benefit significantly from investing in a suitable log monitoring tool.

-Tools used for monitoring and logging vary immensely in 2020.
+Tools used for monitoring and logging can vary immensely.
 The market is saturated with competitors, each claiming to offer a unique take on log file monitoring and alerting.
 Some will prioritize usability; others will choose quantity of features over quality, or perhaps aspire to technological sophistication at the expense of user-friendliness.
 To help you make the right choice for your business, I’ve put together this list of the best monitoring and logging tools available this year.

 In ranking these programs, I’ve considered the range of features, the quality of the features, and ease of use.
 I have also considered the fact that some tools will be better suited to certain businesses than others.
 To accommodate a range of requirements and budgets, I’ve included several free tools, although the bulk are paid, as premium tools tend to offer more features, better interfaces, and, importantly, professional support.